 Aside from organizing students’ schedules and managing academic assessment exams and placement exams, school counselors are frontrunners that can tremendously play a role in improving and accelerating learning.
 They should convince others that their insights are valuable and working with school principals and other academic officials.

-A school counselor has several responsibilities, including providing sound advice to students and referring them to external agencies, joining support communities, working with parents and teachers, and assessing and enhancing their own academic counseling system.
+A school counselor has several responsibilities, including providing sound advice to students and referring them to external agencies, joining support communities, engaging in group counseling sessions, working with parents and teachers, and assessing and enhancing their own academic counseling system.

 Below is a list of important leadership characteristics that a counselor must possess.